Area studies

 Area studies, also known as regional studies, is an interdisciplinary field of research and scholarship pertaining to particular geographical, national/federal, or cultural regions.
-The term exists primarily as a general description for what are, in the practice of scholarship, many heterogeneous fields of research, encompassing both the social sciences and the humanities.
+The term exists primarily as a general description of what are, in the practice of scholarship, many heterogeneous fields of research, encompassing both the social sciences and the humanities.
 Typical area study programs involve international relations, strategic studies, history, anthropology, political science, political economy, cultural studies, languages, geography, literature, and other related disciplines.
-In contrast to cultural studies, area studies often include diaspora and emigration from the area.
+In contrast to cultural studies, area studies often include diaspora and emigration from the area in question.

 History

 While area studies had been taught at the Seminar for Oriental Languages of the Friedrich-Wilhelm University Berlin (now Humboldt-University) since 1887, interdisciplinary area studies became increasingly common in the United States and in Western scholarship after World War II.
-Before that war American universities had just a few faculty who taught or conducted research on the non-Western world.
+Before that war, American universities had just a few faculty who taught or conducted research on the non-Western world.
 Foreign-area studies were virtually nonexistent.
 After the war, liberals and conservatives alike were concerned about the U.S. ability to respond effectively to perceived external threats from the Soviet Union and China in the context of the emerging Cold War, as well as to the fall-out from the decolonization of Africa and Asia.

 Area studies programs originated within the U.S. Office of Strategic Services, the predecessor agency to the CIA.